williamhatch/william_blog/content/blog/better-read-open-source-software-part1/index.md

 ## Example: Generating ERD for Spree E-commerce

 Spree is a popular open-source e-commerce platform similar to Shopify.
-Let’s use it as an example to generate an ERD.
+Let's use it as an example to generate an ERD.

 ```bash
 git clone git@github.com:spree/spree_starter.git